DVC(A) Educator Innovation and Impact Awards

 The DVC(A) Educator Innovation and Impact Awards recognise discrete, individual innovations or adaptations in learning and teaching that have resulted in an improved learning experiences for students.

-Recipients receive $500 and a certificate recognising the contribution to learning.
+Recipients receive a certificate recognising the contribution to learning.

 Applications are open to academic and professional staff from across all faculties and divisions, and include continuing, fixed term and sessional contract staff.
 Both individual and team applications are encouraged.

 Applications open on 13th September 2021 and close on 29th October 2021.